schwuchow/web-energy-viz/README.md

 To build the project, type in `npm run build`.
 To run the project, type in `npm run dev`.

 At the moment, it only contains a basic grid layout and a simple eye tracking logic which (very shortly) displays a popup on focus.
+Right now the positions are not correct for the focus (a problem with the svg not the logic).
+Try to look at the armchair.

 ## Eye tracking - Webgazer